naanDhaanDaLeo/siya-public-documentation/App Insights/PSC Inspection.md

 - **Operational Insights**: Detailed defect analysis for fleet managers
 - **Performance Metrics**: KPIs for inspection success rates and response times

----

-*The PSC Inspection Dashboard represents a sophisticated integration of internal ERP systems with external regulatory data sources, providing comprehensive visibility into vessel compliance status and inspection management.*